SimOpt/simopt.github.io/QNSim.md

 only consider the customers ever enter the system and leave the system before simulation terminates, i.e., the rejected customers are not counted; the customers who are still in the system when simulation terminates are not counted.
 Besides, if a customer never enters station 1, he will not be counted when calculating averaged sojourn time for station 1.
+(It is not difficult to modify the code to count all arrivals.)
-If a customer enters station 1 more than once, he is still regarded as one customer.
+If a customer enters station 1 more than once, he is still regarded as one customer.*
-(It is not difficult to modify the code to count all arrivals.)*
+<sup><font color="red">4</font></sup>
+*When a customer finishes service but still occupies the server because the destination station is full, such time period is not considered as waiting time.
+The waiting time only means the time a customer spend in the queue.*

 &nbsp;
 &nbsp;